jasonbot/weblog/content/engineering-virtues/hate-what-you-know.md

 # You Should Be Aware of Your Tools and How You Could do Better by Them

-Again with the not-quite-hatred talk: are you growing in your tool?
-Is it making you ~hate it~ uncomfortable?
-Is it because you're in a place where you're being challenged by it and growing?
-Are you putting in the appropriate effort to give the tool a fair shake?
-Is it because you're outgrowing it?
-Have you grown out of it for absolute reasons (it is not a useful tool) or relative ones (you've mastered it or you want to grow in a different direction)?
-After you've outgrown it, can you still advocate it to others who are earlier in their journey?
+Again with the not-quite-hatred talk:
+* Are you growing in your use of the tool?
+* Is it making you ~hate it~ uncomfortable?
+  * Is it because you're in a place where you're being challenged by it and growing?
+  * Are you putting in the appropriate effort to give the tool a fair shake?
+* Is it because you're outgrowing it?
+  * Have you grown out of it for
+    * Absolute reasons (it is not a useful tool) or
+    * Relative ones (you've mastered it or you want to grow in a different direction)?
+* After you've outgrown it, can you still advocate it to others who are earlier in their journey?

 # Anyhoo